Registration & Requirements Overview

 - General education requirements are designed to expose you to a broad range of subjects and methods of investigation.
 Study in a language other than English, the Modes of Inquiry (MOI), Quantitative and Analytical Reasoning courses (QA), and the Writing Program are all part of general education.
 You will find a more detailed summary on the General Education Summary page.

 - Whereas general education provides breadth, a major is designed to provide depth in a particular area of inquiry.
-Majors and major requirements can be found in the catalog or at departmental web-sites.
+Majors and major requirements can be found in the catalog or through the departmental sites.

 - Finally, electives provide opportunities for you to select courses on the basis of personal interest.